 Complex number exponentiation

-Using Euler's form it looks like pretty simple:
+Using Euler's form it is simple:

 This formula is derived from De Moivre's formula: